 "Be the Spark" is a dynamic and experiential leadership development workshop series that builds interfaith community and gives participants premier organizing tools and strategic approaches for engaging their community of faith in climate change solutions.

 Be the Spark participants learn how to invite the gifts and skills of those in their community to take action that inspires a sustained and creative effort in building a more just and sustainable world.

-Email [email protected] if you're interested in a custom Be the Spark training for your community.
+Join us in February 2020 for our next annual training, or contact [email protected] if you're interested in a custom Be the Spark training for your community.